jcolag/BaseDice/README.md

 The shortcut icon is a combination of pianoBrad's [Baseball](https://openclipart.org/detail/75919/baseball-by-pianobrad) and the pips from pierro72's [dice](https://openclipart.org/detail/181176/dice-by-pierro72-181176).
 The main background image is jcoop585's [Baseball Sports America](http://pixabay.com/en/baseball-sports-america-192400/).

+The fonts, to the extent they're interesting, are [Playball](https://www.google.com/fonts/specimen/Playball) by TypeSETit and [Exo 2](https://www.google.com/fonts/specimen/Exo+2) by Natanael Gama.

-The dynamic work is handled through [jQuery](https://jquery.com/), but don't blame them for anything weird I have done.
+The dynamic page updates are handled through [jQuery](https://jquery.com/), but don't blame them for anything weird I have done.